qianruiluo/Stage-Wise-CMORL/README.md

+# Acknowledgment

+This repository is derived from [Stage-Wise-CMORL](https://github.com/rllab-snu/Stage-Wise-CMORL) of [rllab-snu](https://github.com/rllab-snu).

 # Stage-Wise CMORL

-This is an official GitHub Repository for paper "Stage-Wise Reward Shaping for Acrobatic Robots: A Constrained Multi-Objective Reinforcement Learning Approach".
+This is an GitHub Repository for paper "Stage-Wise Reward Shaping for Acrobatic Robots: A Constrained Multi-Objective Reinforcement Learning Approach".

 ## Requirement